 First, students are provided with an introduction to leadership concepts within a Principles of Management course.
 Then, the students participate in experiential activities in a Leadership and Teamwork course.
 They receive courses that include a strong grounding in ethics and critical thinking skills.
 This is followed by another course that focuses on experiential learning, which could include an internship experience.
 Finally, the leadership capstone course ties together previous course work in an interdisciplinary framework with discussions of timeless issues of leadership, motivation and culture in history and literature and application of those issues to current societal problems.
-For more information, Contact the Commerce Department at 286-8160.
+For more information, contact the College of Business Administration at 716.286.8160.

+Course Requirements

-Core requirement s
+Core requirements

-For arts and sciences, education and business majors:
+For arts and sciences, education

 MGT 271 Principles of Management

 MGT 315 Leadership and Teamwork

-For hospitality and 1
+For hospitality and tourism m ajors

 HRT 140 Management and Leadership

 MGT 315 Leadership and Teamwork

-1

-Ethical course requirer
+Ethical course requirements (c choose one)

 PHI 320 Business Management Ethics

 PHI 304 Social and Political Philosophy

 Analytical Course requirement (choose one)

 CMS 361 Politics and Media

 CMS 362 Information as Power

 POL 334 American Presidency

 POL 368 Revolutionary Leaders

-Free elective with analytical content approved
+Free elective with analytical content approved by

-by student's adviser and minor coordinator
+student's advisor and minor coordinator

-Experiential Course re quirement (choose one)
+Experiential Course requirement

-• Internship or practicum as departmental

-or advised elective
+Internship or practicum as departmental or advised elective

-MIL 101/102 Military Leadership
+MIL 101 /102 Military Leadership

 SPK 101 Public Speaking

-Free elective with experiential content approved

-by student's adviser and minor coordinator
+Free elective with experiential content approved by student's advisor and minor coordinator

 Capstone course

 MGT 461 Classics in Leadership OR

 MGT 465 Transforming Business

-Internship/coop C C

-Listed under various titles and descriptions.
+Listed under various titles and descriptions

-Lioted under sarious titles and descriptions.
+1